 Across the country, towns and cities host their very own ‘cabalgata’ (cavalcade) on the evening before, January 5th.
 This is a procession of the Three Kings through the streets on a series of decorative floats, throwing tens of thousands of sweets out to the children who collect them with the help of upturned umbrellas.

-This majestic and very colourful display leaves from the Alcazaba before heading to the city hall.
-There, Melchior, Gaspar, and Baltasar appear on the balcony and have the letter read to them on behalf of all of the city’s children.
+In Malaga city, this majestic and very colourful procession leaves from the Alcazaba before heading to the city hall.
+There, Melchior, Gaspar and Baltasar appear on the balcony and have a letter read to them on behalf of all of the city’s children.